 Thanks to the broad network with European higher education institutions, international and national organizations, MICD aims at opening up job opportunities for upgrading in the professional career.

-Starting from 2012, The Master’s Program is offered by Faculty of Humanities and Social Science (FHSS) of Mid-western University (MU) of Nepal, in academic and technical cooperation with the University of Pavia in Italy, the University Institute for Advanced Studies (IUSS) and the Cooperation and Development Network of Pavia (CDN).
+Starting from 2012, The Master’s Program is offered by the Graduate School of Humanities and Social Science (GSHSS) of Mid-West University (MU) of Nepal, in academic and technical cooperation with the University of Pavia in Italy, the University Institute for Advanced Studies (IUSS) and the Cooperation and Development Network of Pavia (CDN).